amperity/amperity-docs/shared/terms.rst

 .. term-phone-start

 The phone number that is associated with a customer.
-A customer may bhave more than one phone number.
+A customer may have more than one phone number.

 .. term-phone-end